The stages of wound healing in horses.

 - This happens at about 4-5 days after the wound occurs.
 Here, the fibroblasts are filling the wound.
 They seek each other out like they are at a giant party.
 This lets granulation tissue start to form, which provides a structure for the skin cells to move over.

 - Too much granulation tissue is proud flesh, which doesn’t allow the skin cells to move over the wound.

 Granulation tissue is full of vessels!
 Courtesy of Mickensey J.

-Growing up!
 The final stage of a horse’s wound healing is the graduation stage – it’s growing up!
 Technically the maturation phase.

 - Here the skin starts to return back to normal.
 This can go on for months and months!
 Delays to healing include the aforementioned pus, too many bandage changes that disrupt things, a wound drying out, and proud flesh.
 Keep your vet in the loop!

 - A few things to think about with horse wounds.
 The smallest wound and the largest wound will both go through the same process.

 - Because horses like to throw kinks into our plans, you should always consult your Vet with any wound.